 • Prescription Number & Date

-You simply place a small electronic tag on their prescriptions, which is easily programmed on Windows Compatible Software and integrated with many pharmacy software programs.
+You simply place a small electronic tag on their prescriptions, which is easily programmed on Windows Compatible Software (Windows 10 v1903 [19H1] and higher) and integrated with many pharmacy software programs.
 If you need a specific language for your patient, let us know.
 We have several languages available.

 How effective is this solution in improving medication safety and independence for your patients?
 The results of an independent study speak for themselves: Almost all participants (98%) reported feeling safer taking their medications since using ScripTalk.